Quick Start Instructions

 - UNIX privileged user,

-Configure gateway node
+Configure external-services node

-For automatically execute basic OS setup tasks and configuration of gateway’s services (DNS, DHCP, NTP, Firewall, etc.), execute the command:
+For automatically execute basic OS setup tasks and configuration of node1

-make gateway-setup
+make external-setup

 Install cluster nodes.